-(Optional) The maximum amount of video and audio to ingest, before stopping ingestion.
+StartOffset (Optional) The position in the video at which to start processing.
+For example, to ignore the first minute of a video file, set this parameter to stopping ingestion.
 If you do not set this parameter, there is no limit on the amount of video and audio that is ingested.
 You can set this parameter to ingest part of a video file.
 If the maximum duration is reached, Media Server stops ingestion but does finish processing any frames that have already been ingested.